No one in the village knew that the soldiers were taking aim at their village.

 首都の5km南で、兵士たちは敵と戦闘を行った。

-The soldiers proceeded to the frontier with caution.
+The soldiers were exposed to the enemy's fire.

 Summer grasses, all that remain of warriors' dreams.